 1) Stream ciphers: encrypt a message’s digits (usually bytes) or letters (in substitution ciphers) one by one.

-2) Block ciphers: encrypts a group of bits as a single unit, and then adds the plaintext to make the total size of the block a multiple of the block size.
+2) Block ciphers: encrypts a group of bits as a single unit and then adds the plaintext to make the total size of the block a multiple of the block size.
 64-bit blocks were regularly utilized.
-The Advanced Encryption Standard (AES) algorithm, which was authorized by the National Institute of Standards and Technology in December 2001, and the GCM block cipher mode of operation both use 128-bit blocks.”
+The Advanced Encryption Standard (AES) algorithm, authorized by the National Institute of Standards and Technology in December 2001, and the GCM block cipher mode of operation both use 128-bit blocks.”

 19. What Are Three Ways To Authenticate Someone?